Skip to main content

 A systems-biology perspective reveals that the health consequences of shift work are rooted in the desynchronization of the body’s molecular clockwork.
 At the heart of circadian biology are a set of core clock genes, including CLOCK and BMAL1, which form transcriptional-translational feedback loops within the suprachiasmatic nucleus (SCN) and in peripheral tissues.

 These molecular oscillators regulate the expression of thousands of downstream genes, governing everything from glucose transport to lipid metabolism and inflammatory responses.
-The chronic conflict between environmental time cues and this endogenous genetic rhythm is what initiates the pathophysiology of in shift workers.
+The chronic conflict between environmental time cues and this endogenous genetic rhythm is what initiates the pathophysiology of chronic disease in shift workers.

 What Is the Molecular Basis of Circadian Disruption?